-Hello Mr. Smith,
+Hello, Mr. Smith,

-First of all, thank you for these workout articles and books, they have been great.
-I am about a week away from finishing the 90 day workout plan.
-Originally I had interest in becoming a SEAL but I have given it some thought and I do have some interest in becoming a PJ after learning about combat medics.
+First of all, thank you for these workout articles and books; they have been great.
+I am about a week away from finishing the 90-day workout plan.
+Originally I had interest in becoming a SEAL, but I have given it some thought and I do have some interest in becoming a PJ after learning about combat medics.
 I don't plan on joining one of them until 2018 when I graduate from college.
-What would you recommend would be the next steps I should do to get in shape for the SEALS or PJ's?
+What would you recommend would be the next steps I should do to get in shape for the SEALs or PJ's?
 I have three years, so I'll do whatever it takes to be as prepared as possible.

-- 2 x 25 m sub surface swim no time limit
+- 2 x 25-meter sub-surface swim; no time limit.

-- 500m swim 10:07 or less (sub 9 min) – Take swim lessons if above 11 minutes or cannot finish the 500m
+- 500-meter swim 10:07 or less (sub 9 minutes) -- Take swim lessons if above 11 minutes or cannot finish the 500 meters.

-- 10 min rest
+- 10-minute rest

 - Two-minute rest

 - Two-minute rest

-- 52 push ups min (100)
+- 52 push-ups minimum (100)